etvascom/etvas-automat/ESS.md

 ## Introduction

-This document describes the ReST API exposed by Etvas Secure Suite.
+This document describes the REST API exposed by Etvas Secure Suite.

 In order to call any of the following described endpoints (unless otherwise specified), you need to [authenticate](#authentication) for obtaining a bearer token, which you will use with all the other requests.
 Also, every request must be [signed](#signing-requests).